TheBreakfastClub/CIS467/README.md

 -----------------------------
 After reviewing and assessing  the Software Engineering Code of Ethics and Professional Practice; we have decided on the following 8 principles are the most relevant to our project:

-> 1.01 Accept full responsibility for their own work
+> 1.01 Accept full responsibility for their own work.
 	Each group member must take responsibility for their assigned tasks.

 > 3.02.
 Ensure proper and achievable goals and objectives for any project on which they work or propose.